oracle-terraform-modules/terraform-oci-verrazzano/docs/src/multi/pub-ep.md

 When provisioning the cluster, the above 2 variables must set to `false`.
 ```

-7. Create the cluster by running Terraform:
+7. Create the clusters by running Terraform:

 ```bash,editable
 terraform init